sladkovm/sladkovm.github.io/_posts/2017-11-09-If-Ronde-van-Vlaanderen-Cyclo-was-a-race.markdown

 Any cycling event in Belgium attracts so many participants that closing the roads and holding a proper race is simply not practical.
 What is a Belgian solution to the problem?
 A *Toertocht*.

 A *Toertocht* is an organized mass cycling event with an entourage of a bicycle race, but without a time keeping.
-The amateur cyclists participating in the *Toertochten* are typically categorized as *wielertoeristen*.

 The [*Ronde van Vlaanderen Cyclo*](http://www.sport.be/werideflanders/2017/en/) or *We Ride Flanders* - as it is known by commercial name, is one of the biggest *Toertochten* events on the Belgian calendar.
 The event in fact is so big, that participation requires registration in advance and starting numbers are being sold quite quickly.